 Dates are subject to change due to winter weather closures during the regular school year.

 Early registration begins on January 15, 2020 for select courses.
 For early registration, all fees must be paid by February 14, 2022 to secure a student's spot in class.
-Regular registration for other summer school courses will begin in spring 2019.
+Regular registration for other summer school courses will begin in March 2020.

 Unless otherwise noted, a ½-credit may be earned from successful completion of each semester of summer school coursework.
 Students may repeat courses they have previously passed, with the higher of the two grades entered on their permanent record.
 However, the student will only receive credit for the course once.
 Regardless of the course, all students must be present for the final exams.